ACEnglish/kanpig/README.md

 *Kanpig is currently under active research and development.
 We make no guarantees about its accuracy or the stability of features before version 1.0.*

+*Embargo: Do not publish manuscripts utilizing kanpig results until we've completed our manuscript describing its methods.
+We're aiming to have a preprint available early Q1 2025.*

 # 📥 Install
 ```
 git clone https://github.com/ACEnglish/kanpig